Help stop Heathrow expansion

 Back in February, with your support, we scored a huge victory for the planet when the Court of Appeal agreed that plans to build a third runway at Heathrow were illegal.

 But in December 2020, the Supreme Court overturned the decision, allowing the project to proceed to the next stage.

 The Supreme Court judgment is by no means a "green light".
 Boris Johnson has the power to scrap the policy decision to support Heathrow expansion.
 If enough of us speak out, we can stop unnecessary expansion of airports in the UK.

 In February 2020, the government’s decision to expand Heathrow Airport was ruled "unlawful" by the Court of Appeal on climate grounds.

 At a time when the government should be investing in sustainable transport to address the climate emergency, it was a massive win for our local groups, our legal team, and all our supporters.

 Then in December 2020, the Supreme Court overturned the ruling.
 Despite the disappointing news, we don't need to resign ourselves to airport expansions... yet.

 Why airport expansion is a bad idea

-1. We can't stop climate change by building runways
+1) We can't stop climate breakdown by building runways